Study Abroad at Stellenbosch University

-- Study abroad at the University of Stellenbosch offers a strong commitment to internationalization, with over 22,000 students from more than 200 different countries.
+- Study abroad at Stellenbosch University offers a strong commitment to internationalization, with over 22,000 students from more than 200 different countries.

 - The University is located in the lovely winelands of the Western Cape, 45 minutes from the center for Cape Town.